 New-to-College Student

-You're a New-to-College or First-Time-in-College (FTIC) student if you have not attended a college or university after a high school or equivalent program.
-Even if you were enrolled in a dual credit program in high school and then graduated, you are still considered a FTIC student when you enroll at TCC.
+You're a New-to-College or First-Time-in-College (FTIC) student if you have not attended a college or university after high school.
+Even if you took dual credit classes, you're still considered an FTIC student when you enroll at TCC.

 A young female student with an excited expression points at the text on the page